jkbSeven/articles/content/articles/markdown-blog.md

 You can also keep track of all your articles with _git_ - amazing!

 ### Numbers behind the whole process
-Total time spent: ~6.5h
+Total time spent: **~6.5h**
 * configuring Hugo and PaperMod: ~4.5h
 * figuring out favicons: ~1h
 * research on Cloudflare Pages: ~1h

 If this isn't your first encounter to Hugo then this time will drastically go down.
-If I were to build it from the ground up again, it would probably take me around an hour - mindblowing.
+If I were to build it from the ground up again, it would probably take me around an hour, mindblowing.